-The company: argentine private bank Banco Galicia, founded in 1905.
+Argentine private bank Banco Galicia was founded in 1905.
+Photo credit: Shakespear Works

-The goal was to optimize the traditional business account opening process so that more accounts could be opened faster with less costs and improving customer experience.
+The goal was to completely transform the traditional business account opening process so that more accounts could be opened faster with less costs and improving customer experience.

 My role